Henry Le Vesconte: Artifacts and remains

-While exploring the Boothia Peninsula in 1854 the search expedition lead by John Rae made contact with local Inuit at Repulse Bay from whom he obtained much information about the fate of the Franklin expedition.
+While exploring the Boothia Peninsula in 1854 the search expedition led by John Rae made contact with local Inuit at Repulse Bay from whom he obtained much information about the fate of the Franklin expedition.
 From the same party of Inuit Rae recovered four table forks that had been the property of Le Vesconte.
 When in March 1859 Francis McClintock and his expedition found a group of Inuit at Cape Victoria they retrieved a dessert spoon that similarly had been owned by Le Vesconte.
 They found a similar spoon in May 1859 in the boat at the Boat Place.
 These also are in the collection of the National Maritime Museum.

 Between 1859 and 1949 skeletal remains representing at least 30 individuals were discovered on King William Island, and most were buried locally.
 In 1869 American explorer Charles Francis Hall was taken by local Inuit to a shallow grave on King William Island containing well-preserved skeletal remains and fragments of clothing thought to be those of an officer due to the remnants of a silk vest in which the body had been clothed and a gold tooth filling.
 These were repatriated and interred beneath the Franklin Memorial at Greenwich Old Royal Naval College, London.
 After examination by the eminent biologist Thomas Henry Huxley, the Admiralty concluded that the remains were those of Le Vesconte.

 A subsequent re-examination in 2009 of the "well-preserved and fairly complete skeleton of a young adult male of European ancestry" included a facial reconstruction that showed "excellence of fit" with the face of Harry Goodsir, Erebus' assistant surgeon, as portrayed in his 1845 daguerreotype.
 Strontium and oxygen isotope data from tooth enamel were consistent with an upbringing in eastern Scotland (Goodsir was from Anstruther in Fife, on Scotland's eastern coast) rather than Le Vesconte's upbringing in southwest England.
 A further clue suggesting these might be Goodsir's remains was a gold filling in a premolar tooth, unusual at that time.
 Goodsir's family were friendly with Robert Nasmyth, an Edinburgh dentist with an international reputation for such work.

 Based on analysis of DNA with living descendants, the skeleton of an officer found on King William Island (sample NhLh-12:18) does not belong to Le Vesconte.

+A fragment of the Erebus ship's wheel seen in Vesconte's 1845 portrait was recovered from the shipwreck in September 2015.